-This article idea was sparked by a recent video that Games Workshop posted the other day on color theory.
+This article idea was sparked by a recent video that Games Workshop posted on color theory.
 If you haven’t seen it, definitely watch it.
-It’s going to help you become a better miniature painter, but more on that below.
+They seldom give you solid miniature painting tips.
+I know that sounds harsh but it’s true.

 Now, this video marks a special moment for Games Workshop because it’s the first time they discuss theory.
 See, typically their videos (which are great) show you how to paint a model.
 The videos are short, easy to follow, and give you everything you need to recreate what they’re doing.

 If you want to become a better miniature painter then my first tip is simple, don’t copy the work of others.

 We all start somewhere with miniature painting and duplicating what we see on the box, or what someone else did is common.

 I’m not saying don’t do this if you’re learning.
 However, at some point, if you want to grow as a painter, you have to forge your own path.
 You have to do something you came up with, not follow the work of others.